 Notes

-- If using skin-on cod, pressing the filet gently with a spatula for the first 30 seconds helps prevent curling.
+- Skin-on tip: Press the filet gently with a spatula for the first 30 seconds to keep the skin from curling.

 Recommended Products